Updated Concept Plan

 Level of Engagement: Consult

-The engagement for phase 2 of this project is at the "consult" level of the International Association for Public Participation's (IAP2) Spectrum of Public Participation.
+The engagement for this project is at the "consult" level of the International Association for Public Participation's (IAP2) Spectrum of Public Participation.
 This means that we will obtain public feedback on analysis, alternatives, or decision.
 We will also keep you informed, listen to your concerns, acknowledge them, and share how public input influenced decisions.

 Learn more about how we use the Spectrum as a foundation for community engagement here!